FreshRSS/FreshRSS/docs/en/users/05_Configuration.md

 If none of these are suitable for you, it is always possible to create your own.

-To select a theme, simply scroll through the themes and select a theme that appears.
+To select a theme, simply scroll through the themes and select one that strikes your fancy.
 After confirmation, the theme will be applied to the interface.

 ## Content width